BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 5. Technocratic and techno-optimistic, sometimes to a fault von Neumann believed in the power of technology and of invention.
-And he was a futurist.
+He was a futurist.
---TODO add some quotes here, about tech uses.
-Perhaps the admiral quote about computing and one about bombs.
 </p>

 <p>